FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Feature-Model-Editor/Feature-Diagram.md

 ## 2.i Layout-Algorithms for the Feature Order

-There are currently four different kinds of layouting-algorithms usable in FeatureIDE, aswell as one option for manually adjusting the Feature Layout.
+There are currently four different kinds of layout-algorithms usable in FeatureIDE, aswell as one option for manually adjusting the Feature Layout.
 These can be selected by right-clicking and selecting the wanted layout at "Set Layout" in the Feature Diagram Editor.

 The following paragraphs will show you the different kinds of aforementioned algorithms currently available in FeatureIDE.